WaiKen01/DFPS/README.md

 Users are welcome to download this system and use it for your own benefit.

 ### Steps to download and use this system
-1. Download the .NETcoreapp folder from this
+1. Download the application from https://github.com/WaiKen01/DFPS_App
 2. Locate the downloaded folder
 3. Double click on the DFPS.exe
 4. Allow to run (If prompted)